-3. Using red Loctite #271 on the threads, install the tie rod ends into the lower steering post arm and tighten to 30 ft-lb; then install new cotter pins.
+3. Install the tie rod ends into the lower steering post arm and tighten to 30 ft-lb; then install new cotter pins.

 4. Place the handlebar and caps in place on the steering post and with the handlebar correctly positioned, tighten the cap screws to 20 ft-lb.